bergesinstitute/graf-method/book-5-unit-5.md

 Explicar diez cosas que harías si tuvieras veinte millones de dólares en el banco.

+💂 Explain ten things you would do if you had twenty million dollars in the bank.

 ## 3. Responder.
 Puedes usar un diccionario.

 1. ¿Estarías más feliz si trabajaras menos horas al día?